RobotecAI/RGLGazeboPlugin/README.md

 ### Using pre-built libraries
 1. Download libraries from [release](https://github.com/RobotecAI/RGLGazeboPlugin/releases).
-2. Make RGL plugins visible from Gazebo:
+2. Make RGL plugins visible to Gazebo:
     - Move libraries to the plugin's directories.
     ```shell
     # If Gazebo installed from apt: